AG1965/CPYSCN2SVG/README.md

 ### known issues

+* the underline could and should be heavily improved.
+Currently every character is underlined on it's own, which makes files unnecessary big and harder to render.
+One ends up with >100 of lines in the svg file where one long line would do.
+(This would need some more complex logic to find sequences of underlined characters and draw one line for them.)

 * As the screenshots created by STRCPYSCN contain only character data, subfile bars and other graphical enhancements (some emulators can be set to display function buttons as real clickable buttons) are not recreated.
 (Although logic could be added to draw boxes around function keys, I don't see a solution for the other things.)

 * water marks aren't included.
 Svg could be used to create powerful watermarks; but in most use cases, these would be annoying, so i didn't include any logic for that.

 ### further ideas

-* [ ] parameters for from and to record in the outfile created by STRCPYSCN
+* [ ] parameters for from and to record (or from and to date/time) in the outfile created by STRCPYSCN
 * [ ] Search/replace to change system / user names to other values
 * [ ] exit programs for further manipulations